Estimated reading time: 6 minutes

 These great experiences create that wow moment that makes you want to maintain the relationship with that service provider.

-Those wow moments can be the result of an employee who goes out of their way to escort you to a location in the store to find an item you were looking for; or perhaps a waitress who chases you to your car to deliver the credit card that you left; or maybe the physician who calls you late after a long day to check on you.
+Those wow moments can result from an employee who goes out of their way to escort you to a location in the store to find an item you were looking for, or perhaps a waitress who chases you to your car to deliver the credit card that you left, or maybe the physician who calls you late after a long day to check on you.

-These kinds of service experiences pave the way for great relationships between those providing the service and those on the receiving end.
+These kinds of service experiences foster great relationships between those providing the service and those on the receiving end.

 The Church and Service